ekzyis/ekzyis/content/a-girl-liked-my-shoes/index.md

 This follow-up seemed to have worked wonders—as if she realized I cared about her.
 Then she did something I will never forget, something no girl had ever done before.
 She smiled at me and gave me a compliment out of the blue.
 She had liked my shoes ever since I walked in.
 I was shocked.
 My heart was exploding.
 She smiled at me before I even told her what I planned to tell her.
 And apparently, she had noticed me from the beginning and was also considering saying something to me???

-I didn't wait any longer and said that I also wanted to tell her something, too.
+I didn't wait any longer and said that I wanted to tell her something, too.
 I leaned over and whispered into her ear that I thought her hair is really very beautiful.

 Her face lit up, and for a few moments, we just grinned at each other, unable to fully comprehend what had just happened.
 My heart was melting.
 She was grinning so much that I felt like we had just become friends and could now talk about anything.
 She really appreciated me saying so, and I really appreciated her saying so.
 For a moment, I considered saying that I also really like my shoes because it’s true, but fortunately, I didn’t, because I didn’t want to sound arrogant or actually get into a conversation about my shoes, haha.